 One critique still floating around is that people who look more similar are treated similarly (although the misidentified twin studies deal with this to a degree).
 And the New York Times has reported two studies that take on that argument.
 In the first, Nancy Segal assessed the similarity in personality of 23 pairs of unrelated lookalikes.
 The similarity - effectively zero.
 Then in a replication, Segal got a skeptic, Ulrich Ettinger, involved in the project.
 They found the same result - no resemblance - unlike Ettinger’s expectation that people who looked alike would have similar personalities as people would treat them the same.

-As Razib points out, these studies involves a small sample.
+These studies involves a small sample.
 However, they are yet another piece of evidence pointing in the same direction as all the rest.